07803492177/swift-evolution/proposals/000a-move-function.md

 Builtin.move is a hook in the compiler to force emission of special SIL "move" instructions.
-These move instructions trigger in the SILOptimizer two special passes that prove that the underlying binding does not have any uses that are reachable from the move using a flow sensitive dataflow.
+These move instructions trigger in the SILOptimizer two special diagnostic passes that prove that the underlying binding does not have any uses that are reachable from the move using a flow sensitive dataflow.
 Since it is flow sensitive, one is able to end the lifetime of a value conditionally:

 ```
 if (...) {